-These are the results he’s seen in the past year:
+These are the results Damon’s seen with the Chris Collins Signature Coaching Program:

 It’s taken some work, but you can’t argue with these results… and he is just getting started.